AhmedFathyMohamed10/Realtime-socket-chat-app/README.md

 - Use `.env` file for secrets (don’t commit it!)
 - JWT tokens must be passed in the WebSocket query string (`?token=<jwt>`)
 - Run `test.py` to verify Echo, Chat, and Notifications work.

-## 📜 License
-MIT License.
-Feel free to use and modify.